 First-time home buyer loans in South Carolina

-If you’re a first-time home buyer in South Carolina with a 20% down payment, you can get a conventional loan with a low interest rate.
-And you never have to pay for private mortgage insurance (PMI).
+If you’re a first-time home buyer in South Carolina with a 20% down payment, you can get a conventional loan with a low interest rate and no private mortgage insurance (PMI).

 Borrowers can often get into a new home with as little as 3% or even 0% down using one of these low-down-payment mortgage programs: